CageCode/World-Food-Ecosystems/practical4/geodiversity.md

 <br />

 > 📝 **Question 1**.
-What are the five components of geodiversity according to Tukiainen, Toivanen1 & Maliniemi1, 2023?
+What are the five components of geodiversity according to Tukiainen, Toivanen & Maliniemi, 2023?

 > 📝 **Question 2**.
 Polman et al. (2024) harmonized four open-access global layers reflecting lithology, soil, terrain, rivers and lakes.
 Why did they not use a geomorphological map in their assessment?